Lanes, Storage, And Transport

 Local Lane

 @runlane/lane-local provides createLocalLane() for development, examples, and tests.
-It composes createLocalStorage() and createLocalTransport() from @runlane/local-adapters with createLane().
+It composes createLocalStorage() from @runlane/local-adapters without an external transport.

 The local lane is real Runlane behavior over process-local memory:

-• run state, event history, leases, schedule occurrences, idempotency owners, singleton owners, queue capacity state, and outbox rows live in memory
+- run state, event history, durable step completions, observation records, exporter checkpoints, leases, schedule occurrences, idempotency owners, singleton owners, and queue capacity state live in memory

 Use it when you want a complete local backend without Postgres, SQS, or cloud credentials.
 Do not use it to prove production crash recovery, database isolation, provider delivery, or cross-process state sharing.
 A second process that constructs createLocalLane() gets a different in-memory store unless it talks to the process that owns the local runtime.